bkeepers/state/README.md

 - bug
 - enhancement
 - question

+# Name of project to update when state changes.
+# This add Issues and Pull Requests to columns with the same name as the states.
+project: Backlog
 ```

 Whenever one of these labels are added to an Issue or Pull Request, it will remove labels for any of the other states.